OLSA/pos_linker/README.md

 # POS Linker

-This is linker between ERPNext and local thermal printer.
+Connector, or linker between ERPNext on remote location, and thermal printer.
+Here is used method where existing desktop application read data inside .csv file and send instructions to printer.

 Install pos_linker to erp:
 ```